rtheman/Claire_personal_assistant/README.md

 ## 🌍 Multilingual Support

-Claire dynamically detects and responds in German if the caller speaks it—enabling a more inclusive and accessible user experience.
+Cl(ai)re dynamically detects and responds in German if the caller speaks it—enabling a more inclusive and accessible user experience.

 ![Bilingual Setup](./AI%20Agent%20-%20Claire%20-%20Appointment%20Scheduling%20-%20bilingual.png)